luckyblackcat23/Community-Game/docs/pull_request_template.md

 ## New Feature

 1. [ ] All new assets (including texture, scripts, etc) are within a `Features/<feature>` directory
+2. [ ] Any new art assets match the level of detail expected in the game (assets should be low-poly)
-2. [ ] Screenshots added if necessary
+3. [ ] Screenshots added if necessary

 ### Description of feature